Experimenting with drugs and alcohol can lead to drug addiction.

 You might try to steal from family or pawn a few things that you “didn’t like anyway.”

-It is no longer fun to drink or get high, you only do it because you must, or you won’t make it through the day without getting sick.
+It is no longer fun to drink or get high, but you can’t stop cold turkey.
+You only do it because you must, or you won’t make it through the day without getting sick.

 This is how curiosity killed the cat, don’t let it kill you too.
 Experimenting with drugs and alcohol puts you at a greater risk for developing drug addiction.

 If you or a loved one has a problem with drinking or drugs, don’t wait until it gets worse.
 Contact an Atlanta Detox Center admissions specialist at 833-440-8642.

 Unlike many detox programs, Atlanta Detox Center is a premier alcohol and drug detox in Georgia that also specializes in other addiction treatment services such as addressing the co-occuring mental health disorders that made us abuse drugs in the first place.